-"Even the Mescalero

-Apache Tribe in New Mexico

-was awarded \$8.5 million for

-lands taken from them OUTSIDE their reservation,"

-Notti pointed out.
+"Even the Mescalero Apache Tribe in New Mexico was awarded \$8.5 million for lands taken from them OUT-SIDE their reservation," Notti pointed out.

-He said the Mescalero award figured out to a little
+He said the Mescalero award figured out to a little more than \$5,000 per capita.

-"This award," said Notti,

-"coupled with loans of

-nearly \$2 million from the

-Bureau of Indian Affairs

-Revelving Fund to put a

-plush ski resort on the reservation, has given those

-people a firm base from

-which to begin the long up-

-hill struggle for economic

-self-sufficiency we hear so
+"This award," said Notti, "coupled with loans of nearly \$2 million from the Bureau of Indian Affairs Revolving Fund to put a plush ski resort on the reservation, has given those people a firm base from which to begin the long up-hill struggle for economic self-sufficiency we hear so much about."

-much about."

-The AFN president said there haven't been any loans to Alaska natives or native organizations north of Yakutat for years but that "our Southeastern breathern received assistance and we are glad they were able to do so."
+The AFN president said there haven't been any loans to Alaska natives or native organizations north of Yakutat (Continued from page 1) for years but that "our Southeastern breathern received assistance and we are glad they were able to do so."